 Pursuant to a determination letter received from the Internal Revenue Service (IRS) dated June 11, 2014 for amendments enacted through June 27, 2012, the Plan is exempt from federal income taxes.
 The IRS no longer issues determination letters and the Plan has been subsequently amended and restated.
-The Board has retained outside counsel to ensure the Plan's continued compliance to meet IRS requirements and, therefore, believes it remains tax exempt.
+The Board has retained outside counsel to ensure the Plan's continued compliance to meet IRS requirements and, therefore, the Plan is believed to maintain its tax exemption.